-A study of the philosophical basis of modern natural science as it relates to current issues in origins, biotechnology, and bioethics.
-The Christian perspective is emphasized.
-BIOL 422/RELT 422 will not count toward a biology major or minor.
+A study of the philosophical basis of modern natural science as it relates to current issues in origins, biotechnology, bioethics, and environmental responsibility.
+Special attention is given to Christian perspectives of the issues discussed.
+This is a writing class and enrollment is limited.
+Seniors will be given preference.
+BIOL 421/RELT 421 will not count toward a biology major or minor.